ay-lab/dcHiC/README.md

 #### Important Note: Be sure names do not include underscores (due to naming conventions in-program)

 The optional "grouping" column can be thought of as an extra layer of organization.
-If you choose to include it, the same HMFA calculation will be run as before.
-However, one important thing does change.
-Before, dcHiC would take the average of all replicate PC's under each "name" and make comparisons between the unique names in the second column.
-With a grouping (that encompasses multiple names), the average of all PC's under each grouping will be taken and comparisons will be made between those.
-See sample input files <a href = "https://www.dropbox.com/sh/2lnsu3wz8j0gfz3/AAAG29_olvkRXuBcU4eFjJiTa?dl=0> here </a>.
+If you choose to include it, the same HMFA calculation will be run as before although dcHiC will take the average of all replicate PC values under each "grouping" rather than each "name" (combining different cell lines). <a href = "https://www.dropbox.com/sh/2lnsu3wz8j0gfz3/AAAG29_olvkRXuBcU4eFjJiTa?dl=0"> See sample input files here </a>.

 ## About dcHiC